 Why should you make the #FF@RT?!
 I have seven reasons for you!

-1. Instant access to VIPs.
+1. access to Influencers

 We are living in the golden age of social media.
 Most VIPs, celebrities, and thought leaders are still representing themselves online.
 You can literally reach just about anyone and everyone.
 Want to share your thoughts with political leaders, create a bond with the top opportunity-makers, or even fast-track customer service?
 Twitter can help.
 Just start thinking and acting like an influencer.
 I know firsthand that you can skip the gatekeepers and #MakeThingsHappen!

-2. Instant global reach.
+2. global reach